monk-io/monk-mattermost/mattermost-preview/README.md

 ## Local Deployment

-This template is available directly from Monkhub.io therefore if you want a quick deploy simply run below command after launching `monkd`:
+First clone the repository and change the current directory to the /mattermost-preview folder and simply run below command after launching `monkd`:
+:

 ```bash
 ➜  monk load MANIFEST